 Group delay is used to display the propagation time delay of the signals in the network.
 Group delay is frequency-dependent and has different delay times for transmission (at different frequencies).
 Delay time will be displayed on the Y-axis (in seconds) and frequency on the X-axis.

 4. Linear Magnitude

 Linear magnitude displays the positive values of the magnitude measurement.
-Normalized measurement displayed on Y-axis and frequency on X axis.
+Normalized measurement is displayed on Y-axis, and frequency on X axis.

 - Reflection coefficient

 - Time domain transfer function

 VSWR format displays the reflection coefficient parameters determined by the formula VSWR = (1 + |Γ|)/(1 – |Γ|)where Γ is the reflection coefficient.

 Real format only displays the real part of the complex measurement data.